Categories

 Many lay people could now read the German Bible; the contradictions between the spiritual doctrine and the actions of the church and the authorities could no longer be discussed away.
 The outrage over the depraved church, the economic difficulties, the unjust exercise of rule, the legal uncertainty, the exploitation of the common man, sparked an uprising that was initially religiously articulated and led to the church split.
 Within a few decades, large parts of Germany turned away from the Roman Church.

-Regional princes like Friedrich III. von Sachsen, "the wise", patron of Martin Luther, promoted the Protestant (Lutheran) religion.
-The princes dissolved monasteries and enriched themselves with their property.
+Princes such as Frederick III of Saxony, "the Wise", patron of Martin Luther, promoted the Protestant (Lutheran) religion.
+The princes dissolved monasteries and enriched themselves with their possessions.
 It was not least economic interests that made the new faith interesting for the authorities.
+(Cf. "500 Years of Reformation").

 The oppressed peasants revolt